 In this sentence, we have used metaphor and it is a more effective and impactful sentence because of the use of a figure of the speech.

-What are the general characteristics of figures of the speech or poetic devices
+What are the general characteristics of figures of speech or poetic devices?

 Here are the general characteristics of the figures of the speech.